Algebraic groups in non-commutative probability theory revisited

 where $a_1\cdots a_n$ stands now for a non-commutative monomial of degree $n$ in the tensor algebra over $\mathcal A$ (once again, not to be confused with the product of the $a_i$ in $\mathcal A$).
 The distribution of $a\in \mathcal A$ is then obtained as the sequence of its moments $\phi (a^n)$.

-Analog to the commutative case, the (additive) convolution of two distributions of random variables $X$, $Y$ belonging to $\mathcal A$ could then be defined as the distribution of the sum $X'+Y'$, where $X'$ and $Y'$ are independent, having the same laws as $X$ and $Y$.
+Analogously to the commutative case, the (additive) convolution of two distributions of random variables $X$, $Y$ belonging to $\mathcal A$ could then be defined as the distribution of the sum $X'+Y'$, where $X'$ and $Y'$ are independent, having the same laws as $X$ and $Y$.
 However, the analogy stops here.
-Indeed, whereas in the commutative case there is a unique notion of independence, there exist several (in fact five) different notions in the non-commutative setting \cite{muraki_03}.
+Indeed, whereas in the commutative case there is a unique notion of independence, there exist five distinct notions of independence in the non-commutative setting assuming certain axioms to hold: see \cite{muraki_03} and the following developments in this section.
 The best way to approach this phenomenon in the context of the present article is through the notion of universal product -- devised, among others, to create independent copies of random variables in the various non-commutative probability theories.
 We shall recall it below, and briefly explain how it gives rise to five distinct group structures that will be studied later on in the article.
 Note that we omit the discussion of the so-called tensor case which relies on constructions similar to the commutative case.

-Let us write $Alg_n$ for the category of non-unital associative algebras (of course, an algebra in $Alg_n$ can have a unit, as $\mathcal A$ does, but its existence is not required).
-The coproduct or free product of algebras, denoted by the symbol $\oast$, in the category $Alg_n$ is obtained as follows: let $H_1,H_2$ be two associative algebras, then:
+Let us write $Alg_n$ for the category of non-unital associative algebras (of course, an algebra in $Alg_n$ can have a unit, as $\mathcal A$ does, but its existence is not required for the constructions presented here).
+Recall first the construction of free products.

+\begin{lem} The coproduct or free product of algebras, denoted by the symbol $\oast$, in the category $Alg_n$ is obtained as follows: let ${\mathcal A}_1,{\mathcal A}_2$ be two associative algebras, then: